Dive into the Past: Discovering Alabama's POW Camp

 Did you know that an hour past Tuscaloosa in Pickens County, Alabama, there was a POW camp during WW2.
 It housed 6,100 soldiers and was called Camp Alice.
-In 2021, our family was visiting family in Birmingham, Alabama, and decided to drive and check it out.
+In 2021, our family was visiting family in Birmingham, Alabama.
+When staying in Birmingham, we love to stay at the Ross Bridge Golf Resort and Spa.
 Although the museum is small, our family of history lovers enjoyed our visit.

 I lived in the state of Alabama for 18 years, I did not hear about the POW Camp until after I moved.
 I listened to a podcast about the internment camp on Radiolab called Nazi Summer Camp.
 Our family decided to spend a few days in Birmingham to visit family and friends.
 While there, we decided to drive to Aliceville to learn more.
 Most of the camp is gone, but the history in the building and the stories we heard were worth the drive.